 Advance Deposit of Estimated Tax Liability

-The portal provides a temporary identification number (TRN), which can be used to generate tax payment challans.
+The portal issues a temporary identification number (TRN), which can generate tax payment challans.

-Only on making this advance deposit will the application for registration be processed.
-This is a crucial difference compared to normal GST registration.
+Only after making this advance deposit will the application for registration be processed.
+This is a critical distinction from normal GST registration.

 Fulfilling GST Return Filing Requirement